Ending your Tenancy

-On the last day of your tenancy, please hand all keys and electronic fobs (if provided) (front, rear, garage, storage and shed door) back to the Customer Service Centre by 12pm on the next working day after your tenancy ends (unless this a Saturday, Sunday or bank holiday).
+On the last day of your tenancy, please hand all keys and electronic fobs (if provided) (front, rear, garage, storage and shed door) back to the Customer Service Centre by 12pm on the next working day after your tenancy ends (unless this is a Saturday, Sunday or bank holiday).
 You will be given a receipt for the keys.
 If you have a Community Care alarm handset please leave it in the property.
 If we do not receive your keys and fobs on time, you will continue to be responsible for paying the rent and charges for the property.
 You will also have to pay for any damage caused if you leave the property unsecured.

 After you leave

-- you have carried out to a satisfactory standard the work you were asked to do
+- You have carried out, to a satisfactory standard, the work you were asked to do.

-- that there are no other works necessary that are your responsibility
+- That there are no other works necessary that are your responsibility.

-- you have cleaned your home to a satisfactory standard
+- You have cleaned your home to a satisfactory standard.

-- you have not left any items or rubbish in the home
+- You have not left any items or rubbish in the home.

-- you will be charged if we have to carry out any of this work on your behalf.
+You will be charged if we have to carry out any of this work on your behalf.